The Curious Case of Paul Davies

 "Well, there is a very good chance that by the end of this day my house will be burned down and we will both be dead, and you are worried about my sleeping arrangements?"
 I was slowly driving a knife through my counter top.

 "Because a gang full of lunatics burned down my relief station, killed my co-workers, attacked my house and will likely continue to hunt us down."
-Paul looked down at his lap, I felt bad, none of this was his fault.
+Paul looked down at his lap, I felt bad, and none of this was his fault.
 Walking over I put my hand on his shoulder.
 "Sorry, yesterday was a hard day."

 "It's okay James, I know, they were my friends too."
 In my attempt to comfort Paul he comforted me.
 "What are we going to do?"
 Paul asked, I still wasn't sure on what we were going to do.